codekidX/focus/README.md

 ## 🎯 focus

-> Never leave the terminal and focus on what is important for your project.
+> Plan from your terminal

 Focus is a cli tool that provides the all the information and task needed for you to focus on the development of the tasks and issues at hand.